London Dreams: Plot

-The story revolves around two childhood friends, Arjun (played by Ajay Devgn) and Mannu (played by Salman Khan).
-When Arjun was 17 years old, he was more focused on becoming a singer but his father disagreed therefore he began praying for his death so he can go to London.
-The only one who consoled him was his 15 years old friend Mannu.
-After Arjun's father dies, he finally travels to London with his uncle (Om Puri) whom he later runs away from after arriving.
+The story revolves around two childhood friends, Arjun Joshi and Mannjeet "Mannu"Khosla.
+When Arjun was 17 years old, he was more focused on becoming a singer, but his father disagreed; therefore, he began praying for his death so he could go to London.
+The only one who consoled him was his 15-year-old friend Mannu.
+After Arjun's father dies, he finally travels to London with his uncle, whom he later runs away from after arriving.

-Arjun, now 35 years old creates a fledgling band with Zoheb and Wasim (Rannvijay Singh and Aditya Roy Kapoor, respectively), two brothers who duped their relatives in Pakistan to travel to London in pursuit of their musical aspirations.
-He also brings aboard Priya (played by Asin), a music enthusiast from a conservative South Indian family.
+Arjun, now 35 years old, creates a fledgling band with Zoheb and Wasim, two brothers who duped their relatives in Pakistan to travel to London in pursuit of their musical aspirations.
+He also brings aboard Priya Zaveri, a music enthusiast from a conservative South Indian family.
 Back in India, Mannu seduces married women and finds himself in debt with the locals.